Birdland (New York jazz club): 315 West 44th Street, between 8th and 9th Avenues (1996–present)

 In 1996, Valenti moved the club to West 44th Street, west of Eighth Avenue in Midtown Manhattan where it features a full weekly schedule of performers.
 These have included Michael Brecker, Pat Metheny, Lee Konitz, Diana Krall, Dave Holland, Regina Carter, and Tito Puente.
-It is the club where Toshiko Akiyoshi's jazz orchestra played its final concert on December 29, 2003.
-As mentioned above, she had also played at the original Birdland.
+It is the club where Toshiko Akiyoshi's jazz orchestra played its final concert on December 29, 2003; she had also played at the original Birdland.
 The Birdland Big Band was created in 2006.